 This, I think is all well and good.
 It shows the viability of the metal detector as a tool to be used in archaeology, something my shop makes occasional use of (they’re wielded by professional archaeologists, not local hobbyists).
 Some of my colleagues even have good relationships with the metal dectectorists in their local communities and Martin Rundkvist writes positive things about what they do in Sweden.
-I even follow the Facebook page of Scott Clark (Metal Detecting in Kentucky featuring Scott Clark), who I find to be generally responsible and interesting.
+I even follow the Facebook page of Scott Clark (Kentucky Unearthed), who I find to be generally responsible and interesting.

 I recently chanced upon a forum post at Treasure Net titled, “How to Get Away With Metal Detecting Protected Battlefields!,” and thought it might be something I should read since the Forest I work on has a protected, albeit small, battlefield.
 I thought I should know what it is they’re up to.

 I have to say I was somewhat surprised at the post.
 It wasn’t the list of tips and tricks on how to get one over on the government.
 In fact, it was a set of links and reposts of a the well-written documentation on the projects conducted by the National Park Service over the last few decades at the battlefield of Little Big Horn.
 This series of projects, which began to use volunteer metal detectorists in 1992, was ultimately able to follow troop movements across the battlefield by comparing artifact locations to unique signatures of firing pin marks.

 For a wonderful narrative on how the results have informed our new understanding of that battle, have a listen to Joe Schuldenrein’s podast where he interviews Douglass Scott.